xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/configure/site.rst

       chdef -t site master="xcat_master_ip"
       chdef -t site nameservers="nameserver1,nameserver2,etc"

-.. [#] The value of the ``master`` attribute in the site table can be set to either the Management Node IP or Service Node IP.
+.. [#] The value of the ``master`` attribute in the site table should be set as the IP address of the management node responsible for the compute node.

 Initialize DNS services
 -----------------------